How to choose your California Wine Country Destination: Napa, Sonoma or Paso Robles

 However, Sonoma suffers from some of the same congestion issues as Napa, so expect to wait in traffic and pay a premium to stay near popular areas.

-Sonoma is definitely a great option for your getaway, but what about this Paso Robles you’ve been hearing about?
+Sonoma wine tours are definitely a great option for your getaway, but what about this Paso Robles you’ve been hearing about?

 Is Paso Robles in Sonoma?